myroslava72/wt-read-api/README.md

 - `ETH_NETWORK_NAME` - Name of Ethereum network for informational purposes, for example `ropsten` or `mainnet`
 - `ETH_NETWORK_PROVIDER` - Address of Ethereum node, for example `https://ropsten.infura.io/v3/my-project-id`
 - `TRUST_CLUES_CHECK` - If trust clues should be evaluated for hotels.
 This may affect which data will be returned by the API.
 Defaults to `true`.
+- `TRUST_CLUES_CURATED_LIST_ADDRESS` - ETH Address of an instance of [Curated List Trust clue](https://github.com/windingtree/trust-clue-curated-list) if used as a trust clue.
+A local instance is automatically deployed if a `dev` config is used.

 For example the playground configuration can be emulated with the following command: